 My research program in the Tana River forests has generated findings that, clearly, will enhance the conservation of these two critically endangered primates.
+I have made the findings of my research available to the Kenya Wildlife Service in form of the papers I have published so far.
+In addition, I maintain an open dialogue with officials of the Kenya Wildlife Service especially the Warden of the Tana River Primate National Reserve and the Deputy Director of research.
 These findings, specified in sections 2 and 3 above, however, raise several further important questions, also specified in section 3 above.
 Thus, it is critical that the momentum of research activities generated by the two RSG grants is maintained.